The following income can be subtracted/deducted from your New Mexico return:

 Non-Resident U.S. Public Health Service Members’ Active Duty Pay

-Enter the amount of income earned in New Mexico for active duty in the USPHS only if you are a non-resident of New Mexico.
-If you changed residency or domicile to or from New Mexico during the tax year, enter only the pay you earned while you were a non-resident of New Mexico.
+Enter the amount of income earned in New Mexico for active duty in the USPHS only if you are a nonresident of New Mexico.
+If you changed residency or domicile to or from New Mexico during the tax year, enter only the pay you earned while you were a nonresident of New Mexico.

 Liquor License Lessor Deduction

-NM Guard Member Life Insurance
+New Mexico National Guard Member Life Insurance

 An individual who receives a reimbursement from the National Guard Service Member’s Life Insurance Reimbursement Fund may claim a personal income tax exemption in the amount of the reimbursement.
-The reimbursements are issued by the New Mexico Office of Military Affairs, which sends each recipient a Form 1099-Misc for the reimbursement.
-Attach the Form 1099-Misc to support the New Mexico National Guard member life insurance reimbursements tax exemption claimed.

 Enter the amount equal to any expenditure that is eligible to be claimed as a federal income tax deduction but is disallowed by Section 280E of the Internal Revenue Code.